 British Airways: the first major fine since the new GDPR rules came into force

-As you may have read in the press earlier this week, British Airways is facing a record fine of £183 million from the Information Commissioner’s Office (ICO) after suffering a cyber attack in September last year.
+As you may have read in the press, British Airways is facing a record fine of £183 million from the Information Commissioner’s Office (ICO) after suffering a cyber attack in September last year.
 It is the largest fine the ICO has issued since the new General Data Protection Regulation (GDPR) rules came into effect from May 2018.

 When British Airways was unfortunately hit by the cyber attack in September last year, the airline took just one day to inform its customers that details from around 380,000 booking transactions had been stolen, including bank card numbers, expiry dates and cvv codes.
 It is understood these details were taken via malicious script designed to steal financial information by skimming British Airways’ payment page before it was submitted.
 This hack allowed the attackers to see people’s details as they were entered on the page.

 Although British Airways’ controlling company IAG was “surprised and disappointed” by the fine, it goes to show that the ICO are taking cyber breaches incredibly seriously, and is no doubt something we will see more of in the future.
 The largest fine previously issued was £500,000.

 Costly fined from the Information Commissioner’s Office (ICO)

 The financial price of getting GDPR wrong is well documented and organisations can be fined a up to 4% of their turnover.
 Data breaches inevitably can and will happen, but if an organisation has implemented proactive risk management they may be looked on favourably by regulators and protect their reputation.

 This particular case highlights the fact that even if you’ve done everything possible to comply with GDPR rules you may still suffer a data theft, loss or breach.